-Peer Engagement and Active Participation 20%
+Peer Engagement and Active Participation 10%

-Homework (online quizzes and brief written responses) 10%
+Quizzes 3%

+Journal 10%

+Immersive Activities.
+12%

-Compositions 50%
+Compositions 45%

-Research Presentation 5%
+Research Presentation

 Research Paper 15%

-Extra Credit: up to 3% (added to final percentage)
+Extra Credit:

-Note: If you decide to take this course PASS/NC, you must earn a minimum of 70% as a final grade percentage at the end of the semester.
-Earning below 70% under the Pass/NC option does not allow you to pass this course.
-Furthermore, students may withdraw from this course after the drop deadline until the last day of classes (Friday, December 9, 2022).
-If you would like to use this course to fulfill the requirements for the Spanish major or minor, it must be taken for a grade.
+Note: If you decide to take this course PASS/NC, you must earn a minimum of 70% as a final grade percentage at the end of the semester. \Earning below 70% under the Pass/NC option does not allow you to pass this course.